Itsfoss0/alx-higher_level_programming/0x04-python-more_data_structures/practice/README.md

 - [X] The general syntax

         lambda argument(s) : expressions

-- [ ] Limitations of using lambda functions
+- [X] Limitations of using lambda functions

+        only perform one expression